theptrk/jskell/currying.md

 // applied function until the value is returned
 // >1 arguments returns a curried function!

-#What is a partially applied function?
+# What is a partially applied function?
-- Say a function takes two arguments, a city and a travel tip;
+- Say a function takes two arguments and returns a combined string
 ```javascript
 node> var traveltips = (city, tip) => city + " " + tip;
 ```